curiocunngios/CTF/new_learning_plan.md

 1. choose topics / challenges, e.g. heap, house of spirit, partial overwrite on Nightmare's page
 2. document claude {{}}, write writeups

+# web
+1. Read the slides and perhaps watch demo.
+Just treat it like reading books casually, learn a bit and.
+At least know

 plan for tomorrow (31/1/2025):
 - h0mbre assignments